This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. Increase your intake of Omega 3 Fatty Acids

-Replace highly processed oils, such as vegetable oils, canola, corn, sunflower, safflower, soybean, margarine, with omega-3 rich substitutes like avocado and olive oil.
-When possible, buy grass-fed animal products and I’d also recommended supporting your diet with a high-quality fish oil.
+Replace highly processed oils, such as vegetable oils, canola, corn, sunflower, safflower, soybean, and margarine, with omega-3 rich substitutes like avocado and olive oil.
+When possible, buy grass-fed animal products and I’d also recommend supporting your diet with high-quality fish oil.

 2. Reduce Liver Load